blakewatson/bike-web-enhancements/README.md

 By injecting those tags in the `<head>` and changing the file extension to `html`, you can view the file in a web browser with the enhancements included.

+### CSS-only

+If you don’t want the features that JavaScript enables (e.g., collapsing text), you can use the CSS by itself to get some basic styling that is similar to Bike's defaults.

 ## Building

 If you want to make your own modifications and test locally, you can use this little build system I hacked together.